Types of disability discrimination

 - The disabled person is personally put at a disadvantage.

-- It's a course of action the employer cannot justify by law.
+- It's a course of action the employer cannot justify if legally challenged.

 'The same protected characteristic' does not mean disabled people as a whole.
 It means people with a particular disability, for example people with an equivalent level of visual impairment.
 It does not matter if there's nobody else at work with the same disability – it's whether anyone with that particular disability would be put at a disadvantage.